asteca/ASteCA/docs/basic/synthetic_mod.rst

 *******************

-To instantiate a :class:`synthetic` object you need to pass the :class:`isochrones` object previously generated, as explained in the section :ref:`isochronesload`.
+To instantiate a :class:`synthetic` object you need to pass the :class:`isochrones` object previously generated, as explained in the section :ref:`isochrones_module`.

 .. code-block:: python